thorlindberg/thesis/README.md

-### Modelling Software Architecture for Plaintext and Binary Object Serialisation
+### Modelling Architectural Properties of Plaintext and Binary Object Serialisation

 ----------